A friend of Pando is a friend of mine ...

 Friendship

-Just as each of the 47,000 branches of Pando are unique expressions of the larger tree, we recognize each person brings unique talents, insights, and skills.
+Just as each of the 47,000 branches of Pando are unique expressions of the larger tree, we recognize that each person brings unique talents, insights, and skills.
 We appreciate and respect all who are inspired by the tree and declare “A friend of Pando, is a friend of mine.”

 Collaboration

 Just as Pando is one tree that spreads it roots widely, Friends of Pando works to foster collaboration working with all who demonstrate a sincere commitment to a future where Pando is understood and thrives.
+Friends of Pando works from the fence post to the State House to advance Pando’s protection, study and care.

 A Learning Organization